jamesdelaneyie/fileswiper/README.md

 - ~~actually add file previews for jpg, png, gif, pdf, txt/code files ~~
 - ~~add file dialog to select directory for swiping !!~~
 - ~~add trash and folder icons !!~~
-- Restructure code, re-factor, clean up, name things better etc.
+- Restructure code, re-factor, clean up, name things better etc. (IN PROGRESS)

-Possible Features:
-- add physics to main area so you can throw files into buckets, p2.js?
+- ~~add physics to main area so you can throw files into buckets, p2.js?~~ Interact.js
 - add "keeper" bucket that files can be moved to and then moved back to main area

 Development: